tannercollin/exact-resistor-calculator/README.md

 ### Building

 Building Exact Resistor Calculator from source is very easy.
-Clone this repository, set up react-native, and then run these commands:
+Clone this repository, [set up react-native](https://facebook.github.io/react-native/docs/getting-started.html), and then run these commands:

 ```
 $ npm install
 $ react-native run-android
+	# A red error screen should now appear: "Could not get BatchedBridge..."
 $ react-native start
+	# Once it's started, press Reload on the red screen
 ```

 If you want to debug on your physical phone, be sure to run ```adb reverse tcp:8081 tcp:8081``` first.